Skip to content

 Fentanyl is sometimes mixed with other drugs to increase its potency.
 Illicitly manufactured fentanyl can be a stand-alone product, as an additive to increase the potency of other illicit drugs such as heroin or sold as counterfeit medicines (such as oxycodone).

-Other types of opioids
+Other types of opioids:-

 There is no safe level of drug use.
 Use of any drug always carries risk.
+Fentanyl affects everyone differently, based on:

 Its effects may include: